lianbingqi/Automated-Essay-Scoring-using-LGBM-BERT/README.md

 * **LightGBM (LGBM):** A highly efficient and scalable gradient boosting framework that was utilized for its ability to handle large datasets and its superior performance on structured data.

-* **Bidirectional Encoder Representations from Transformers (BERT):** A transformer-based model pre-trained on a vast corpus of text.
-BERT's ability to capture contextual nuances in language made it an ideal choice for understanding and scoring essays based on their content, structure, and coherence.
+* **DeBERTa (Decoding-enhanced BERT with disentangled attention):**  A transformer-based model pre-trained on a vast corpus of text, ideal for capturing contextual nuances in language.

 ## Key Highlights of the Project:
 * Comprehensive Text Preprocessing Pipeline: